Mothesh-M127/LU-Decomposition/README.md

 ```
 /*
 Program to find the LU Decomposition of a matrix.
-Developed by:
+Developed by: Mothesh M
-RegisterNumber:
+RegisterNumber: 21006007
 */
 ```
-# To print L and U matrix
 import numpy as np

 from scipy.linalg import lu

 #import scipy

 A=np.array(eval(input()))

 P,L,U=lu(A)

 print(L)

 print(U)

 ## Program2:
 ```
 /*
 Program to find the LU Decomposition of a matrix.

-Developed by:
+Developed by: Mothesh M

-RegisterNumber:
+RegisterNumber: 21006007
 */
 ```
-# To print X matrix (solution to the equations)
 import numpy as np

 from scipy.linalg import lu_factor,lu_solve

 A=np.array(eval(input()))

 B=np.array(eval(input()))

 lu,pivot=lu_factor(A)

 x=lu_solve((lu,pivot),B)

 print(x)

 ## Output1: